Matt Beaty Preview, Player Props: Royals vs. White Sox

 Matt Beaty At The Plate

-- In seven of 27 games this season, he has scored, including multiple runs once.
+- In seven of 28 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.